divizn/cs-obsidian-notes/Year 2/CS2003/Topics/UE Evaluation Methods.md

 3. **Specific contexts** - the specific context in which the problem may occur
 4. **Assumed causes** - description of the cause(s) of the problem

+- The problems found are rated by frequency and impact to assess importance in redesign to decide the priority and need of solving these problems

 ### The 10 heuristics (assumed causes)

 1. **Visibility**